exercism/common-lisp/concepts/equality/about.md

 - strings and bit vectors are [`equal`][hyper-equal] if their elements are `eql`
 - arrays of other types are compared as if with [`eq`][hyper-eq]
 - pathnames are [`equal`][hyper-equal] if they are functionality equivalent.
-(There is room for implementation dependendant behavior here with regards to case sensitivity of the strings which make up the components of the pathnames.)
+(There is room for implementation dependent behavior here with regards to case sensitivity of the strings which make up the components of the pathnames.)
 - objects of any other type are compared as if with [`eq`][hyper-eq]

 ```lisp